initysl/e-vee/README.md

-# E-VEE — Customer Support Chatbot
+## E-VEE — Enhanced Virtual E-Commerce Engine

 E-VEE is an intelligent assistant designed to streamline the shopping experience